 Parking:

-- We have 250 spaces at Fletcher's Cove's riverside parking area, and we want to leave some spaces for other park users
+- Although we have 325 spaces at Fletcher's Cove, we want to leave some spaces for other park users

-- Once we fill all the parking at Fletcher's Cove (maybe 8:15 AM), we direct cars to turn right on Reservoir Road towards free on-street parking, 0.3 to 0.7 miles away
+- After most on-site parking spaces are full, we direct cars to turn onto Reservoir Road towards free on-street parking, 0.3 to 0.7 miles

 -